xxl4/me/source/_posts/IT-security-2024-09-24.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-**London, United Kingdom** - HSBC has successfully tested a post-quantum virtual private network (VPN) tunnel for its digital ledgers, marking a significant step in enhancing the security of financial transactions against future threats.
+HSBC has successfully tested a post-quantum VPN tunnel to secure communications between its digital ledgers.
+The move is part of the bank's ongoing efforts to prepare for the potential impact of quantum computing on its IT systems.

-**What is Post-Quantum Cryptography?**
+**What is Post-Quantum cryptography?**

-Post-quantum cryptography (PQC) refers to cryptographic algorithms that are designed to withstand attacks from quantum computers.
-Quantum computers have the potential to break widely used encryption algorithms, such as RSA and elliptic curve cryptography (ECC).
+Post-quantum cryptography is a new field of cryptography that is designed to protect data from attacks by quantum computers.
+Quantum computers are significantly more powerful than classical computers and could potentially break current cryptographic algorithms.

-**HSBC's Post-Quantum VPN Tunnel**

-HSBC's post-quantum VPN tunnel utilizes "Kyber," an algorithm developed by the National Institute of Standards and Technology (NIST), to protect the confidentiality of data transmitted over the network.
-The VPN tunnel establishes a secure connection between different parts of HSBC's digital ledger system, allowing for the safe exchange of sensitive information.

-**Significance of the Test**
+**HSBC's Test**

+HSBC partnered with Cambridge Quantum Computing to develop and test the post-quantum VPN tunnel.
+The tunnel was able to successfully establish secure communications between two separate digital ledgers.

+The test is a significant milestone in HSBC's efforts to ensure the security of its digital ledgers.
+Digital ledgers are used to record and track financial transactions, and they are increasingly being used by businesses around the world.

+**The Importance of Security**

+The security of digital ledgers is critical for the financial industry.
+If a digital ledger were to be compromised, it could lead to financial losses, fraud, and other security risks.

-The successful test demonstrates the potential of PQC to protect financial data from future quantum computing threats.
-By incorporating PQC into its digital ledgers, HSBC is proactive in addressing the evolving cybersecurity landscape and ensuring the long-term resilience of its systems.
+HSBC's test of a post-quantum VPN tunnel is a proactive measure to protect its digital ledgers from future threats.
+By investing in post-quantum cryptography, HSBC is helping to ensure the security of its systems and the financial transactions processed through them.

-**Quotes**

-* "We are committed to exploring innovative technologies that will safeguard our customers' data and protect our business operations," said Richard Browne, Chief Privacy and Security Officer for HSBC.
-"Post-quantum cryptography is an essential part of our strategy to stay ahead of potential risks."

-* "The successful test of the post-quantum VPN tunnel is a testament to the hard work and dedication of our team," said David Smith, Head of Technology Research for HSBC.
-"This is a significant milestone in our ongoing efforts to enhance the security of our digital ledgers."

 **Conclusion**

-HSBC's successful post-quantum VPN tunnel test underscores the importance of adopting PQC to prepare for the potential disruptive impact of quantum computing on cybersecurity.
-As the financial industry continues to evolve, HSBC remains committed to leveraging cutting-edge technologies to protect customer data and maintain the integrity of its operations.
+HSBC's successful test of a post-quantum VPN tunnel is a significant step forward in the bank's efforts to prepare for the potential impact of quantum computing on its IT systems.
+The test demonstrates HSBC's commitment to investing in the latest security technologies to protect its customers and its financial systems.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)